-Standards Assessment is a statutory evaluation conducted by AHBRA to determine whether an AHB complies with the Regulatory Standards namely, Governance, Financial, Property & Asset Management and Tenancy Management.
+A Standards Assessment is a statutory evaluation conducted by AHBRA to determine whether an AHB complies with the Regulatory Standards namely, Governance, Financial, Property & Asset Management and Tenancy Management.
 AHBRA’s assessment programme is conducted on a continuous basis throughout the year.
+Further information on assessment process here.

 AHBRA operates a risk-based assessment framework and, when selecting AHBs for assessment, considers several factors, including: